sunil-kumarr/lastcode/README.md

 ## 🕹️ Usage

 ### Run the Visualizer
-Start the application from anywhere using the installed shortcut:
+Once installed via any option above, start the interactive engine from anywhere in your terminal:
 ```bash
 lastcode
 ```

-Or run the module directly:
+For a local source checkout, you can also run the module directly:
 ```bash
 python -m lastcode
 ```

 ### Hot-Reloading for Development
-If you are modifying code, stylesheets, or adding new problems, run the watcher script.
+If you are modifying code, stylesheets, or adding new problems, run the watcher script inside your source directory.
 It will instantly reload the application in the terminal when changes are saved:
 ```bash
 python dev.py
 ```